Child Passenger Safety & Restraint Use: a State-by-State Analysis

 Child car seat laws are not suggestions.
 Violations of the child restraint laws are standard offenses.
 Drivers with child passengers can be ticketed and fined for breaking child safety laws; in Louisiana, fine amounts increase with subsequent violations.

 Fortunately, Louisiana offers extensive help for drivers in need of assistance with their child safety seats and restraints.
-There are numerous technicians available to provide education and instillation assistance should it be necessary.
+There are numerous technicians available to provide education and installation assistance should it be necessary.

 Vital Statistics: A National Overview